-To increase access to clean drinking water and sanitation among communities, through rehabilitation and construction of new water sources.
+To increase access to clean drinking water and sanitation among communities, through the rehabilitation and construction of new water sources.
 Also to reduce the prevalence of water-related diseases, through promoting proper hygiene and sanitation practices.

-To increase literacy levels by promoting enrolment and retention of school going children, and improving access to quality primary education, through the construction of classrooms, equipping and providing teaching incentives.
+To increase literacy levels by promoting enrolment and retention of school-going children, and improving access to quality primary education, through the construction of classrooms, equipping and providing teaching incentives.

-- Advocacy and Peace Building
+- Advocacy and Peace-Building

 - Emergency Response